Celtic Park (Derry)

-Celtic Park (Páirc na gCeilteach) is a GAA stadium in Derry, Northern Ireland.
+Celtic Park (/ˈsɛltᵻk/) (Páirc na gCeilteach), officially branded as Find Insurance Celtic Park, is a GAA stadium in Derry, Northern Ireland.
 With a capacity of about 18,000, the ground is the primary home of Derry's hurling and Gaelic football teams.

 Home football games are also sometimes held in Owenbeg, Dungiven.
 Hurling games, on occasion, take place at Lavey or Fr.
 McNally Park, Banagher.

 As well as staging inter-county matches, it is often used to host Derry football and hurling games at the club level.
 In recent years, the Derry Senior Football Championship final has usually been held at the ground.
 The ground hosts the Derry Intermediate Football Championship final and the Derry Junior Football Championship final.

 History

 It was previously used for association football as the home of Derry Celtic F.C. in the Irish League from 1900–1913.
 Derry Celtic was the forerunner to Derry City, who had the opportunity to purchase the ground in 1933 but hesitated on a decision, and the Derry County Board bought it ten years later.

 The venue has been hosting Derry inter-county games since the 1930s.
 Over the years, Dean McGlinchey Park in Ballinascreen hosted most Derry football games, but since the 1990s, Celtic Park has established itself as the county's primary stadium.

+League of Ireland side, Derry City played several games at Celtic Park during the 2026 season while a new hybrid pitch was laid at their home ground, Ryan McBride Brandywell Stadium.
+2026 also saw Celtic Park get a naming rights sponsor as locally-based commercial insurance brokerage Find Insurance signed a multi-year deal with Derry GAA to sponsor both the stadium and the association's centre of excellence in Owenbeg.